hpc/charliecloud/doc/ch-image_desc.rst

 named :code:`.git*` or other Git metadata are permitted in the image's root directory.

-The cache has three modes, :code:`enabled`, :code:`disabled`, and a hybrid mode called :code:`rebuild` where the cache is fully enabled for :code:`FROM` instructions, but all other operations re-execute and re-cache their results.
-(The purpose is to do a clean rebuild of a Dockerfile atop a known-good base image.)
-The mode is selected via the :code:`--cache`, :code:`--no-cache`, or :code:`--rebuild` options, or the :code:`CH_IMAGE_CACHE` environment variable.
+The cache has three modes, *enabled*, *disabled*, and a hybrid mode called *rebuild* where the cache is fully enabled for :code:`FROM` instructions, but all other operations re-execute and re-cache their results.
+The purpose of *rebuild* is to do a clean rebuild of a Dockerfile atop a known-good base image.
+Enabled mode is selected with :code:`--cache` or setting :code:`$CH_IMAGE_CACHE` to :code:`enabled`, disabled mode with :code:`--no-cache` or :code:`disabled`, and rebuild mode with :code:`--rebuild` or :code:`rebuild`.

 In 0.28, the default mode is :code:`--no-cache`.
 In 0.29, we expect the default to be :code:`--cache` if an appropriate Git is installed, otherwise